consoli-tech/terms.liftstation.cloud/index.md

 1.  modify, copy, prepare derivative works of, decompile, or reverse engineer any materials and software contained on this website;
 2.  remove any copyright or other proprietary notations from any materials and software on this website;
 3.  transfer the materials to another person or “mirror” the materials on any other server;
-4.  knowingly or negligently use this website or any of its associated services in a way that abuses or disrupts our networks or any other service Consolidated Utilities, Inc. provides;
+4.  knowingly or negligently use this website or any of its associated services in a way that abuses or disrupts our networks or any other service Consoli Tech, LLC provides;
 5.  use this website or its associated services to transmit or publish any harassing, indecent, obscene, fraudulent, or unlawful material;
 6.  use this website or its associated services in violation of any applicable laws or regulations;
 7.  use this website in conjunction with sending unauthorized advertising or spam;